obsidianmd/obsidian-developer-docs/en/Community directory/Frequently asked questions.md

 ### Do I need to resubmit my plugin or theme for every update?

 No. You only need to submit the initial version through [[Getting started#Add a plugin or theme|the submission form]].
-After that, publishing a new GitHub release with an incremented version is enough for users to receive the update, for the full walkthrough see [[Submit your plugin]] or [[Submit your theme]].
+After that, making a new release is enough for users to receive the update, for the full walkthrough see [[Submit your plugin]] or [[Submit your theme]].

 ### What should I do when I get an "invalid identifier" error?